marian-nmt/marian-dev/doc/index.rst

 Marian is an efficient and self-contained Neural Machine Translation framework with an integrated automatic differentiation engine based on dynamic computation graphs, written entirely in C++.

+This is developer documentation.
+User documentation is available at https://marian-nmt.github.io/docs/

 .. toctree::
    :maxdepth: 2
    :caption: Contents: